 SARS-CoV-2, Influenza A and B, and Respiratory Syncytial Virus (RSV) testing

 Respiratory viruses pose significant health risks for infants and adults with underlying health conditions.
-In this "Test in Focus" episode of the "Answers From the Lab" podcast, Joseph Yao, M.D., discusses Mayo Clinic Laboratories' four-target test for the detection of SARS-CoV-2, influenza A, influenza B and respiratory syncytial virus, or RSV.
+In this test specific episode of the "Answers From the Lab" podcast, Joseph Yao, M.D., discusses Mayo Clinic Laboratories' four-target test for the detection of SARS-CoV-2, influenza A, influenza B and respiratory syncytial virus, or RSV.

 "It's important for clinicians to know whether their at-risk patients have RSV as a cause of their respiratory symptoms," Dr. Yao says.
 "RSV is treatable if it's detected early.
 It makes sense to obtain an accurate diagnosis, to provide precise treatment and to minimize unnecessary testing or inaccurate treatment, for a better patient outcome."